 Certain types of facial implants can be used to reduce the appearance of lines and wrinkles, particularly around the nasolabial area (between the corners of the nose and the lips).

 According to statistics from the American Society for Aesthetic Plastic Surgery (ASAPS) there were just over 1,700 cheek implants in 2009, a decrease of 18% over 2008 figures, and 5 963 chin augmentation procedures performed in the U.S. in 2017, an decrease of 10.7% on 2012 statistics.
 (Note: due to an insufficient sample of physicians performing cheek implants figures on the procedure were excluded from the 2017 results).

-There are no similar detailed statistics available for the United Kingdom yet, but we do know that this kind of cosmetic surgery is becoming increasingly popular.
+There are no similar detailed statistics available for the United Kingdom yet, but we do know that this kind of cosmetic surgery is still available in the UK.

 If you are considering a facial implant the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual patient and the surgeon.
 Please ask a surgeon about anything you don't understand.